DidDrog11/arenavirus_hantavirus/README.md

    <summary>Descriptive sheet :books:</summary>

-This sheet will conatin the general information about included studies.
+This sheet will contain the general information about included studies.
 Data contributing to the dataset will have a single row, if there are studies which are complementary and the data has been pooled from the same sampling activity additional articles will be contained in the `linked_manuscripts` field.

 | Variable name | Description | Values | DWC term link |
 | --- | -- | -- | -- |